How to play poker? What are the different types of poker?

 - The game begins to the left of the dealer.
 The two players must place small or big blinds that are forced bets.

-- Five cards are dealt to each player.
+- Five cards are dealt with each player.
 There are no common cards or face-up cards.

 - A betting round takes place, and then players can pick cards that they don’t want (you can discard all five cards or none).